Arsenal Firearms Strike One: Stryk-A

+Archon

+In 2018, due to a potential trademark dispute, Arsenal Firearms rebrands its US subsidiary Arsenal Firearms USA as Archon Firearms.
+On the American market, the STRYK-B is named the Archon Type B.

+Concurrently, SAI still sells the remaining production of the original "Tier One" Strike One on the US market.

 STRYK-A/B and Archon Type B pistols feature Glock-compatible sights with a fiber optic on the front, upgraded gripping surfaces and ergonomics, a redesigned flat-faced and short reset trigger, a different slide profile and other modifications.

 The compact (B model) has a 15-round magazine.